Guiding the Way to Health and Well Being at Any Age

 About Live Light Yoga

-Live Light Yoga has been created to bring information, videos, discussions, classes and resources to individuals interested in simple ways to stay happy and healthy through the practice of yoga and meditation.
+Live Light Yoga has been created to bring information, videos, discussions, classes and resources to individuals interested in simple ways to stay happy and healthy through the practice of yoga and meditation and simple, healthy lifestyle choices.

 With small changes we can make a tremendous impact in maintaining our health as we age.